EddieDover/foundry-plugin-template/README.md

 This is a foundry plugin template that I use.
 I assume absolutely no responsibility for anything that goes wrong if you decide to use it yourself.

+# TypeScript:

+If you wish to use TypeScript, please see the [TypeScript](https://github.com/eddiedover/foundry-plugin-template/tree/typescript) branch.

 # Before Use:
 1. Look for instances of `your-module-name`, `YourName`, `Your@Email.com`, `YourEmail` and replace them.
 2. Make sure you have edited any relevant urls in the following files: `package.json`, `git-conventional-commits.yml`, `FUNDING.yml`.
 (There may be others, just keep an eye out)